hamedkiani/LeetCode/Convert a Sorted Array to a BST/readme.md

 public:
     TreeNode* sortedArrayToBST(vector<int>& nums)
     {
-        // the main point of this problem is knowing that in BST, at the value/ at each node is bigger than values on its left subtree, and smaller/ than its right subtree.
-Moreover, in this problem, the array is/ sorted.
-So the number in the middle of the array is bigger than its/ left side, and smaller than its right side.
-By considering these/ two facts, this problem can be solved recursively, by putting the/ number at the middle of the array on the root, and recursively/ creating its left and right subtree by calling the recursive/ function over the left and right sides of the number (at the/ root).
+        // the main point of this problem is knowing that in BST, at the value\
+         at each node is bigger than values on its left subtree, and smaller\
+          than its right subtree.
+Moreover, in this problem, the array is\
+           sorted.
+So the number in the middle of the array is bigger than its\
+            left side, and smaller than its right side.
+By considering these\
+             two facts, this problem can be solved recursively, by putting the\
+              number at the middle of the array on the root, and recursively\
+               creating its left and right subtree by calling the recursive\
+                function over the left and right sides of the number (at the root).

-        // Call the helper function, with the array and its begin and/ end indices.
+        // Call the helper function, with the array and its begin and end\
+         indices.

         return helper(nums, 0, nums.size()-1);
     }